Jeremy Larance

 B.A. in English from The University of the South, Sewanee (English)

 Dr. Larance completed his doctorate in English Literature at the University of Tulsa.
 His dissertation, “Howzat…Cricket or Not?: The Language and Literature of Cricket and the English Gentleman Mythos,” explores the ways in which images of the amateur cricketer propagated the gentleman ideal in British culture from the early 1700s until the early twentieth century.
 Prior to pursuing his doctorate, he earned his bachelor’s degree in English from the University of the South (Sewanee) and his master’s degree in English Literature from Louisiana Tech University.
-Before assuming administrative duties at West Liberty University, he served as the Non-Fiction Editor of Aethlon: The Journal of Sport Literature, and still serves on the journal’s Editorial Board.
-In recent years, he has turned his scholarly attention towards the skies, exploring the ways in which images of American superheroes both reflect and influence our country’s perceptions of masculinity, heroism, sexuality, and nationalism.
+Before assuming administrative duties at West Liberty University, he served as the Non-Fiction Editor of _Aethlon: The Journal of Sport Literature_, and still serves on the journal’s Editorial Board.
+In recent years, he has turned his scholarly attention towards the skies, exploring the ways in which images of superheroes both reflect and influence America’s perceptions of masculinity, heroism, sexuality, and nationalism.
 He has published articles on comics studies, cricket-literature, the A. J. Raffles stories, and the works of Alan Moore.

 In his spare time, Dr. Larance enjoys reading (of course), drinking Sumatra coffee, fishing, and collecting vintage poker books.